MicrosoftDocs/power-automate-docs/articles/add-manage-connections.md

 ---
 title: Learn to connect to your data using connections and on-premises data gateways | Microsoft Docs
-description: Add or manage connections to SharePoint, SQL Server, OneDrive for Business, Salesforce, Office 365, OneDrive, Dropbox, Twitter, Google Drive, and more
+description: Add or manage connections to SharePoint, SQL Server, OneDrive for Business, Salesforce, Microsoft 365, OneDrive, Dropbox, Twitter, Google Drive, and more
 services: ''
 suite: flow
 documentationcenter: na